ghomasHudson/Super-Simple-Wishlist/README.md

 It may take a few seconds to load the first time while the product details are grabbed.
 The product details along with the "Bought" status are saved in the `db.json` file.
 Item details are refreshed once a day in case of price changes.

 Navigating to `SERVER_URL/wishlists/wishlist_name.txt?exclude_purchased=1` will remove products that people have bought for you.
-Without this a prompt `Someone may have purchaced this item` will appear when clicking to prevent spoilers.
+Without this a prompt `Someone may have purchaced this item` will appear, when clicking to prevent spoilers.